Also called American chinquapin, Ozark chinquapin, dwarf chestnut, and Castanea ozarkensis. Also spelled chinkapin.

 chestnut blight Cryphonectria parasitica.

-Although not having as hard a time as this tree's closely-related (used to share most of its home range) sister-species
+Although not having as hard a time as this tree's closely-related (with whom it shared most of their home ranges) sister-species

 🌰︎ American chestnut Castanea dentata.